-During 2024/25, the University will be rolling out updated and new training on sexual harassment for staff, including for those with responsibilities under the Dignity at Work Policy.
+During 2025/26, the University will be rolling out new training on equality legislation, harassment and sexual misconduct for staff, including for those with responsibilities under the Dignity at Work Policy.
 Further information will be available on this page as details of courses and learning resources are released.

 Learning and Development courses